waltligon/orangefs/doc/design/fs-semantics.md

 on the object itself (as opposed to checking that would occur, for example, to verify access to a file through a given path).

-It's not clear if datafiles have permissions yet.
+It’s not clear if datafiles have permissions yet.

 Operations on the metafile use the permissions on the metafile at the time of the operation.

-Probably datafiles don't have permissions for now.
+Probably datafiles don’t have permissions for now.

 ### Removing an object that is being accessed